5 micro habits for a healthy new year

-The holiday season brings an abundance of feasts and indulgent foods.
-We are bombarded with sugary and high-fat treats that are difficult to turn down.
-In addition, meal planning and exercise are often punted to the back burner to make room for busy schedules.
+The holiday season brings an abundance of festivities and indulgent foods.
+We are bombarded with sugary and high-fat treats that are hard to resist.
+Additionally, meal planning and exercise are often punted to the back burner to make room for busy schedules.

 “The holidays put a lot of pressure on us, in terms of sticking to our wellness goals,” says Melissa Hughes, a registered dietitian nutritionist with Sharp Rees-Stealy.
 “But you can navigate them without deviating from making healthy choices.”

-Hughes offers the following 10 tips for avoiding common diet pitfalls and enjoying the holidays in a healthy way.
-Don't forget, if you choose to attend holiday gatherings, get vaccinated – and follow masking, hand-washing and distancing precautions.
+Hughes offers the following 10 tips to avoid common diet pitfalls and enjoy the holidays in a healthy way.

 1. Eat a healthy meal or snack before you go to gatherings.